Documenting Unmarked Graves at Cemeteries

 Step #7 Lay the paper, blackboard, or whiteboard on the ground at the unmarked grave.

-Step #8 Click on the “take pictures” button with the BillionGraves app to take a picture of the names and dates as if this were a headstone.
+Step #8 Click on the Take Pictures button on the main screen of the BillionGraves app on your smartphone to take a picture of the names and dates as if this were a headstone.
 The app will capture the GPS location automatically.

 Step #9 During the transcription process.
-Include the names of the neighboring graves in the notes, or when taking photos be sure to includee a long view photo of the paper grave with surrounding graves to enable other users to find the unmarked grave.
+Include the names of the neighboring graves in the notes.
+Or when taking photos, include a wide-angle photo of the paper grave with surrounding graves to enable other users to find the unmarked grave.

-Step #10 When you are finished, upload the photos - with one click of a button - so everyone can use them for family history and keep the memories alive of those who may otherwise have been forgotten.
+Step #10 When you are finished, upload the photos by tapping on the 'X' in the corner of your screen and then tapping on the orange Upload button.
+This can be done at the cemetery or after you connect to WiFi.
+Now the information will become available for family history and will keep the memories alive of those who may otherwise have been forgotten.

 Thanks a billion!